Model examples

 In this case, all bonded interactions would need to take into account.

-Below shows part of the potential parameters (shown in DL_POLY’s FIELD file format) for CHARMM FF.
+A section of the potential parameters (in DL_POLY’s FIELD file format) for CHARMM FF is shown below.

 ../../_images/ff13_4.png

-Note the amount of parameters needed even for a small molecule.
-While manual entry of parameters can be trivial for simple ionic crystals, large covalent molecules would need some utility programs, such as DL_FIELD, to help setting up the FF models correctly.
+Note the large number of parameters needed even for a small molecule.
+While manual entry of parameters can be trivial for simple ionic crystals, large covalent molecules need some utility programs, such as DL_FIELD, to help set up the FF models correctly.

 ^ GO TO TOP ^